onlinesimio/gateway-soft/PULL_REQUEST_TEMPLATE.md

 Thanks for contributing!

-## Readme advice

-Please review this section if you are updating readme documentation.

-**Readme template**

-This project uses [verb][] for documentation.
-Verb generates the project's readme documentation from the [.verb.md](../.verb.md) template in the root of this project.

-Make all documentation changes in `.verb.md`, and please _do not edit the readme.md directly_, or your changes might accidentally get overwritten.

 **Code comments**

 Please add code comments (following the same style as existing comments) to describe any code changes or new code introduced by your pull request.

-**Optionally build the readme**

-Any changes made `.verb.md` and/or code comments will be automatically incorporated into the README documentation the next time `verb` is run.

-We can take care of building the documentation for you when we merge in your changes, or feel free to run [verb][] yourself.
-Whatever you prefer is fine with us.

 ## package.json contributors